lucasresck/search-engine/README.md

 You should unzip the "separated pages" folder and make sure that you have the following packages: iostream, vector, fstream, string, ctype.h, bits/stdc++.h, iomanip and chrono.

-The final step is to run
+The final step is to run xx.

+The program should run in xx seconds.

 This is the link to the group's video describing how the project was developed and the results obtained: https://youtu.be/iaAe9gT1-Y0.